bitwalker/distillery/README.md

 Just add as a mix dependency and use `mix release`.

-If you are new to releases or Distillery, please review the [documentation](https://hexdocs.pm/distillery), it covers just about any question you may have!
+If you are new to releases or Distillery, please review the [documentation](https://hexdocs.pm/distillery), it is extensive and covers just about any question you may have!

 ## Community/Questions/etc.